narrowspark/php-cs-fixer-config/CONTRIBUTING.md

 When it comes to bugs, the more details you provide, the easier it is to reproduce the issue and the faster it could be fixed.

 The best case would be if you'd provide a minimal reproducible test case illustrating a bug.
-For most cases just a code snippet would be enough, for more complex cases you can create gists or even test repos on GitHub — we would be glad to look into any problems you'll have with php-cs-fixer-config.
+For most cases just a code snippet would be enough, for more complex cases you can create gists or even test repos on GitHub — we would be glad to look into any problems you'll have with narrowspark php-cs-fixer-config.

 ### Asking questions

-GitHub issues is not the best place for asking questions like “why my code won't work” or “is there a way to do X in php-cs-fixer-config”, but we are constantly monitoring the [php-cs-fixer-config tag at StackOverflow](http://stackoverflow.com/unanswered/tagged/php-cs-fixer-config), so feel free to ask there!
+GitHub issues is not the best place for asking questions like “why my code won't work” or “is there a way to do X in narrowspark”, but we are constantly monitoring the [narrowspark tag at StackOverflow](http://stackoverflow.com/unanswered/tagged/narrowspark), so feel free to ask there!
 It would make it easier for other people to get answers and to keep GitHub Issues for bugs and feature requests.

 ### Fixing existing issues